Skip to content

 Synchronous Tests

-Rvx provides a lightweight wrapper for running small synchronous tests that provides a context and takes care of calling teardown hooks after the test.
+Rvx provides a lightweight wrapper for running small synchronous tests that takes care of calling teardown hooks after the test.

 import { runTest, querySelector } from "rvx/test";